 10. Minimum Property Requirements

-In addition to estimating the value, the appraiser must also make sure that the home meets the minimum property requirements for a VA home loan.
+In addition to appraising the property, the appraiser must confirm that the house meets the minimum property requirements needed to qualify for a VA home loan.

-These requirements help ensure that the home is safe, sound, and sanitary.
+These VA home loan requirements help ensure the home is safe, sound, and sanitary.
 They cover everything from peeling paint to holes in the wall to exposed electrical outlets.

-Well-maintained homes in good overall condition typically have no trouble meeting these requirements.
-But a house that needs serious repair work just to be livable probably won’t qualify for the VA loan program.
+Well-maintained homes in good overall condition typically easily meet these requirements.
+However, a house that needs serious repair work to be livable probably won’t qualify for the VA loan program.

 Which brings us to our final quote from the buyer’s guide: